nbogie/three-js-cars-3/readme.md

 - 'o' to place a random object
 - 't' to experimentally swap out the palette texture (not to a good one, yet!
 This will be used for headlights, colourising models, etc)

+"The car is a separate model that follows the sphere position.
+The user rotates the car, but not the sphere.
+The sphere gets a force in the direction of the car model." - Kenney https://twitter.com/Nitroneers/status/1238779466832363520

 ## TODO:

 - better shadow